Search results

 Mode selection

-Mode should be either inmemory or redis, the widget data will be cached based on the selected mode.
+The mode should be either in-memory or Redis; the widget data will be cached based on the selected mode.

 Cache configuration

-2. In Redis mode, you can find the connection string and test connection options.
-It’ll help to check whether it is a valid connection string or not.
+1. In Redis mode, you can find the connection string and test connection options.
+This will help to check whether it is a valid connection string or not.

 Redis test connection

-3. We have provided data refreshed time in the dashboard view page, and you can also disable the data refreshed time by clicking the checkbox.
+2. We have provided the data refreshed time on the dashboard view page, and you can also disable the data refreshed time by clicking the checkbox.

 DataCache refreshed time

-4. By clicking the clear cache option, all dashboard cached memory should be cleared when the data cache is in an ON state.
+3. By clicking the clear cache option, all dashboard cached memory should be cleared when the data cache is in the ON state.

 Clear datacache

-NOTE: Clear cache option is visible only when data is available in cache.
+NOTE: The Clear cache option is visible only when data is available in the cache.